 Sally repeatedly claimed in the series that her body building husband was an abuser and that she was a battered wife – and was left with no choice but to shoot her husband in self defense.

-However, Sally’s testimony to the Parole Board in 2020 refutes her own statements in the Netflix series.
+However, Sally’s testimony to the Parole Board in 2019 and 2020 refutes her own statements in the Netflix series.
 It offers a completely different version of events that led up to the shooting of her unarmed husband.